What are my rights if I’m detained or arrested?

 You are being detained when the police stop you and give you reasons to believe you are legally obligated to stop and stay with them or comply with their requests or demands.
 The Canadian Charter of Rights and Freedoms protects you from being detained without a reason.
 If the police say you are not free to go, you’re being detained.

 You will have to stay until the police allow you to leave.
 You should only be detained briefly.
-The police are only allowed to detain you if they have reasonable grounds to suspect you’ve been involved in a crime.
+The police are only allowed to detain you if they have to suspect you’ve been involved in a crime.

 What the police are allowed to do